The BMI score is one of the quickest and easiest methods of determining whether you need to gain or lose weight and improve your lifestyle.

 People who have obesity are at increased risks for many diseases and health conditions.
 It is common for anyone trying to lose weight to want to lose it very quickly.
 But studies show that quick weight loss results are not long lasting and may even be damaging to your health.
 The studies also show that people who lose weight gradually and steadily are more successful at keeping weight off.
 Healthy weight loss is not about a “specific diet” or “program”.
 It’s about an ongoing lifestyle that includes long-term changes in daily eating and exercise habits.

 Losing weight is not easy, and it takes commitment.
-But if you’re ready to get started, it is recommended to contact a trained healthcare provider or natural weight loss specialist to help get you on the road to weight loss and better health.
+But if you’re ready to get started, contact a trained healthcare provider or natural weight loss specialist to help get you on the road to weight loss and better health.
 People seeking to address their weight concerns are turning to acupuncture as a natural and effective way to approach weight loss.

 Reference: Center for Disease Control and Prevention https://www.cdc.gov/healthyweight